 Perhaps the grass is greener on the other side because the people there take better care of it.
 Perhaps it is greener because they had to deal with more manure in their life and the residue of that is a plush lawn.
 And sometimes people use fake grass to impress others.
 At the end of the day, does it really matter?

 As you end one year and begin another, ask yourself how often you take care of your lawn?
 Are you so busy thinking that the grass is greener on the other side that you ignore the very lawn in front of you?
 If so, why are you doing that?
 How is being jealous of someone else’s lawn, and its shade of green, going to help you translate one dream after another into reality?
 How much time are you wasting staring at the lawn?
 We are at the end of another year; 365 days have transpired.

-This Navigating the Chaos: 365 Questions to Ask Yourself on the Art of Living series is a yearlong daily commitment to help you tend to your own grass.
+This Navigating the Chaos: 365 Questions to Ask Yourself series is a year-long and daily commitment to help you tend to your own grass.
 By increasing your self-awareness, studying how others have navigated the chaos, and reflecting upon your own actions and thoughts, my hope is this series has helped you improve how you care for your grass in some small manner.